Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Enhancement of heavier nuclei in the acceleration process

 \section{Enhancement of heavier nuclei in the acceleration process}

 In order to further investigate the possibility of obtaining a heavier CR composition, we introduce an enhancement factor for the acceleration of heavier elements.
-Here, the idea is to transfer an over-proportionally large fraction of energy into heavier non-thermal nuclei compared to what would be naively expected from the mass composition of the progenitor star.
+This option is attractive in combination with the very abundant MS disruptions, which however exhibit a light progentitor composition.
 Realistically, nucleus selection effects may exist and cause the composition of the accelerated nuclei to differ from that of the disrupted star.
-One such effect might be partial disruption, which is supported by recent observations \citep{Somalwar:2023sml}. {In this case}, the core of the star {would remain} intact while the matter in the outer layers is disrupted {and subsequently} accreted onto the central black hole. {Ultimately, the accreted material could be accelerated, resulting in the composition of the observed UHECRs.} Another possibility is that there might be enhancement {mechanisms} in the acceleration process that would favor heavier nuclei, thus skewing the \uh\ toward heavier composition compared to the original star.
+One such effect might be partial disruption, which is supported by recent observations \citep{Somalwar:2023sml}.
+In this case, the core of the star would remain intact while the matter in the outer layers is disrupted and subsequently accreted onto the central black hole.
+Ultimately, the accreted material could be accelerated, resulting in the composition of the observed UHECRs.
+Another possibility is that there might be enhancement mechanisms in the acceleration process that would favor heavier nuclei, thus skewing the \uh\ toward heavier composition compared to the original star.

 We define an enhancement factor based on \citet{PhysRevLett.119.171101} and \citet{Hanusch_2019}, as \citet{PhysRevLett.119.171101} showed that nonrelativistic collisionless shocks can preferentially accelerate ions based on their mass/charge ratio ($A/Z^{\text{ion}}$ ratios).
 As a result, these shocks develop a non-thermal tail whose normalization is enhanced as $\left(A/Z^{\text{ion}} \right)^2$. \citet{Hanusch_2019} further supports the acceleration of heavier ions through hybrid simulations, which reveal that the injection efficiency of ions into the diffusive shock acceleration process depends strongly on the shock Mach number.
 Their simulations showed that the injection efficiency for ions with high $A/Z$ ratios is enhanced.
-To generalize the idea, we assume that injection efficiency is proportional to $\left(A/Z^{\text{ion}} \right)^\alpha$.
+To generalize the idea, we assume that injection efficiency is proportional to $\left(A/Z^{\text{ion}} \right)^\alpha$, where $\alpha$ is the enhancement factor.
 Additionally, we assume that thermal particles lose an electron ($Z^{\text{ion}}=1$) before being transferred to an acceleration zone to maximize the effect.
 The net effect is that the abundance of the element $i$ in the accelerated stream is scaled by a power of the mass number, leading to new, rescaled mass fractions, $f_i^{\mathrm{new}}$:

 To ensure that the total mass available for each element (``nuclear budget'') is not exceeded, we calculate the required mass of the injected elements and compare it to the initial mass available in the disrupted star.
 We will mention if constraints from the nuclear budget require lowering the UHECR luminosity from individual TDE.
 In \figu{mass_abundance_evolved}, we show the rescaled fractions for our representative stellar compositions, depending on $\alpha$, ranging from $\alpha=0$ (no scaling) to $\alpha=4$.